inasafe/inasafe-doc/docs/source/developer-docs/writing_impact_functions.rst

 takes the form of a table and |project_name| provide some primitives for generating table rows etc. |project_name| operates with two tables, impact_table which is put on the printable map and impact_summary which is shown on the screen.
-They can be identical but are usually slightly different .
+They can be identical but are usually slightly different.
+As of 2.0 if impact_table is not defined, the print to pdf will use the impact_summary contents.
+If both are defined, the print to pdf will append the impact_suumary and the impact_table.
+.
 We also define a title for the generated map:
 ::